04: Transformations of numeric vectors

 Example: which 3 flight routes have the longest average delays?

-flight route determined by origin
+flight route determined by origin and dest

-means the flight left early
+negative arr_delay means the flight left early

 flights %>%